Celtic Meaning: Gorse Meaning in the Druid Ogham

 The symbolic gorse of the Ogham is known best for its associations with the sun.
-Primarily the ancient Celts recognized the bright canary yellow flowers that begin to spring open as early as March.
-Some types of gorse (also known as furze) will keep their happy blooms year-round.
+Primarily because the ancient Celts recognized the bright canary yellow flowers that begin to spring open as early as March.
+However, some types of gorse (also known as furze) will keep their happy blooms year-round.

 The Druids recognized that the gorse is voracious light seeker.
 They also understood it was an opportunistic plant, observing the seeds flinging off the parent (mostly on the warmest, brightest days) distancing themselves as far as possible in order to begin a new colony free to have more sun to themselves without the crowding branches of the parent nearby.